Girl Like Me (Black Eyed Peas and Shakira song): Background and release

-On June 19, 2020 Black Eyed Peas revealed an alternative cover art for the single, featuring a drawn black silhouette of Shakira in a raspberry rose ellipse and teal background, and on December 3 they showed the same cover but with a white background.
+On June 19, 2020, Black Eyed Peas revealed an alternative cover art for the single, featuring a drawn black silhouette of Shakira in a raspberry rose ellipse and teal background, and on December 3 they showed the same cover but with a white background.
 The same day both acts announced through their social media that the song's music video would be released on December 4.
 The song was sent to contemporary hit radio stations in Italy on December 11.
-On February 26, 2021 twocolors remix of song was released.
+On February 26, 2021, the twocolors remix of the song was released.

 Composition and lyrics

-"Girl like Me" is a song sung and rapped in English and Spanish.
+"Girl Like Me" is a song sung and rapped in English and Spanish.
 The track was composed in E minor key and tempo of 124 BPM.
 It starts with the chorus sang in English by Shakira, where she used vocals compared to those from her 2009 studio album She Wolf.
 The first verse is rapped by will.i.am, where he switches from English to Spanish multiple times throughout the verse.
 After the second and last chorus, there is a bridge sung by Shakira in Spanish.
 In his verse, Taboo makes a reference to Shakira's smash hit "Hips Don't Lie" in the line "Your hips don’t lie, they rock me", when apl.de.ap references late Latin singer Selena and Brazilian singer Anitta.
 The song has been described as "anthemic" or "empowering" by many publications.